 The Company's underwriting risk is limited to its in force portfolio.
-Underwriting risk in respect of mortality and longevity is largely managed through use of reinsurance on both the pensions and unit linked portfolios.
-Lapse risk exists on the unit linked portfolio.
+Underwriting risk in respect of mortality and longevity is largely managed through use of reinsurance on the pension portfolio.

 C.2 Market Risk

 The Company remains exposed to market risk on deposit accounts and foreign exchange (FX) risk in respect of its UK pension liabilities, although this is largely mitigated through its reinsurance program.